 We have various edging options.
 You can buy our lace sample packs to compare the lace to your wedding dress.
 Don't worry they don't need to match exactly, you just want them to compliment each other.

-- Bespoke edge- We can edge our veils in a variety of other options.
-We love lace motifs and are sure to be adding some new designs with these soon!
+- Bespoke edge - We can edge our veils in a variety of other options.
+We love lace motifs and if you have any creative ideas you'd like to share we'd love to hear it.

 Do you have different types of tulle?